Gua-tk/Linux-Auto-Customizer/README.md

 ## 🛠️ Configuration
 To install this software you must begin cloning this repository to you computer.
-You can either download a `.zip` file containing the repository from github clicking [here](https://github.com/AleixMT/Linux-Auto-Customizer/archive/master.zip).
+You can either download a `.zip` file containing the repository from GitHub clicking [here](https://github.com/AleixMT/Linux-Auto-Customizer/archive/master.zip).
 Decompress the file and open a terminal in that directory.

 You can also clone the repository using directly terminal.
 To do the last option, you must have installed